Updated: Mar 2

 Think about software testers in your organization before the transition to Agile.
 Those testers used to work in dedicated testing departments and act as the control gate for quality.
-Now that the organization has started the Agile transition, those testers are integrated into small teams and in many cases have the feeling that they are less important to the overall process.
+Now that the organization has started the Agile transition, those testers are integrated into small teams and, in many cases, have the feeling that they are less important to the overall process.

 Individuals and interactions over processes and tools

-This value expresses the human factor over any processes and tools common in traditional software development.
-We can see it in how Agile teams are built as cross-functional, with both developers and testers.
+This value expresses the human factor over processes and tools common in traditional software development.
+We can see how Agile teams are built as cross-functional, with both developers and testers.
 The main idea of integrating software testers with other roles within the same team is explained by two main points.

-First, at the center of Agile software development is a team can produce an incremental working product at the end of each sprint to increase value for the customer.
+First, at the centre of Agile software development is a team that can produce an incremental working product at the end of each sprint to increase value for the customer.
 Can they do it without testing it?
 No, because each story must be developed and tested within the same sprint as part of the definition of done (DoD).

 Working software over comprehensive documentation